monkdbofficial/monk-documentation/README.md

 To follow the instructions of MonkDB, please traverse through the below directories.

 - `documentation`- It has instructions on how to work with multi-model data in MonkDB.
 It also has simulation scripts with synthetic data.
 We shall be segregating this by language once other SDKs release.
-- `monkdb- sql`- It has usage instructions on how to use MonkDB's SQL commands and create SQL statements.
+- `monkdb-sql`- It has usage instructions on how to use MonkDB's SQL commands and create SQL statements.
 - `advanced_concepts`- It has usage instructions on dealing with advanced concepts using MonkDB.
 It is WIP.

 ---